-Magdalen College of the Liberal Arts calls her students to a transformative liberal education of the whole person.
+Magdalen College of the Liberal Arts calls students in their whole person to a transformative, Catholic, liberal arts education.

 This education is ordered to human flourishing and communion, animated by the perennial questions, given shape by the classic books, and nourished by a vibrant liturgical and sacramental culture.

 Joyfully Catholic in this ascent toward true freedom and a vision of the Good, Magdalen College calls all within her community to enter the great conversation of authors seeking wisdom that has unfolded across the ages, cultivating a life of virtue, poetic imagination, service, and life-giving fidelity.